achrysaetos/betterNEWS/README.md

 # News App

-One place for all your news, general and specific.
+One place for all your news.
 Built with Node, MongoDB, React, ChakraUI, and GraphQL.

 Integrates with Puppeteer to **scrape general news headlines** from any current site (currently scraping Hacker News and Tech Crunch, as examples).

-Integrates with News API to **crawl for specific topics** from the web (enter your interests by keyword, and we'll crawl the entire web for you).
+Integrates with News API to **crawl for specific topics** from the web (enter your interests by keyword, and we'll find any current mentions of it on the web).

 *Don't forget to add your database url and api keys in `config.js`.*